top of page

 We haven’t been out playing much lately, but intend to get on some stages this summer.
 We love playing in Nottingham but want to get out on the road and hit some other cities and countries.

-You can explore the rest of the album's songs further and support the band through their Bandcamp page and their instagram.
+You can explore the rest of the album's songs further and support the band through their Bandcamp page, where you can buy the digital album for £7/ individual tracks for £1.50 each, and their instagram where they post more about their upcoming tunes.

 Written by Holly Surguy